Sincerely-Christian/Enterprise-SOC-Detection-Lab/README.md

 # Phase 1 - Detection Engineering

-Phase 1 generated controlled security events and verified that the lab could detect them through Windows logs, Sysmon, and Wazuh.
+Phase 1 focused on generating controlled security events and validating that each event was successfully detected through Windows Event Logs, Sysmon, and Wazuh.

 ---